askui/askui/docs/versioned_docs/version-0.3.1/general/02-Getting Started/getting-started.md

 :::danger

-Some users have reported instability running automation on macOS with external displays and/or virtual desktops.
-If you experience similar issues, please disconnect external displays and close virtual desktops, or see documentation on running tests in Docker here.
+Some users have reported instability running automation on macOS with external displays and/or [virtual desktops (called Spaces)](https://support.apple.com/en-gb/guide/mac-help/mh14112/mac).
+If you experience similar issues, please disconnect external displays and close virtual desktops, or see [documentation on running automation in Docker](../04-Continuous%20Integration/askui-ui-controller-docker-images.md).

 :::